 3 Approaches to foster Social Emotional Learning (SEL) in the classroom

-As 2018 kicks off, we see the importance of working together now more than ever.
+We see the importance of working together now more than ever.
 Not surprisingly, this has been a major topic in the educational world as well.
-The Collaborative for Academic, Social, and Emotional Learning (CASEL) is on a mission to promote Social and Emotional learning (SEL) programs, which they define as “the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”
+The Collaborative for Academic, Social, and Emotional Learning (CASEL) is on a mission to promote Social Emotional Learning (SEL) programs, which they define as “the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.”

 These SEL processes have been proven to promote positive social behaviors as well as improve academic achievements in the classroom.
 Research from the Loyola University Chicago, CASEL, and the University of Illinois Chicago found that “those who participated in evidence-based SEL programs showed an 11 percentile-point gain in academic achievement compared to students who did not participate in SEL programs” (Durlak, Roger P. Weissberg et al, 2011).